EighteenZi/rocksdb_wiki/PlainTable-Table-Format.md

 ### File Format
-Here is the on disk format
+Here is the on file format

     <beginning_of_file>
       [data row1]